Exchanging a foreign driving licence

 - We always send the foreign driving licence back to the country that issued the driving licence.
+This is required by law.
 So you will not get it back.

 Is your driving licence issued in a member state of the European Union (EU) or the European Free Trade Association (EFTA)?
 Then you may be able to exchange your foreign driving licence.

 The Netherlands has signed an agreement with a number of countries that are not a member of the EU or EFTA.
 These countries comply with the Directive on European driving licences (2006/126/EC).
 These are the only countries that are not a member of the EU/EFTA from which a foreign driving licence can be exchanged for a Dutch driving licence.
 The only exception to this is when you come to the Netherlands for work.
 See 'You are in the Netherlands for work'.

 You can only exchange your driving licence if it is valid for the categories listed in the table under 'Category' for that country.

 Country Driving licence Vehicle Category Andorra Passengers car Dutch driving licence category B Canadian province of Alberta Class 5 Dutch driving licence category B Canadian province of Québec Class 5 Dutch driving licence category B Gibraltar All categories United Kingdom All categories Guernsey All categories Israel B Passengers car Dutch driving licence category B Japan 1B Passenger car and motorcycle with more than 400 cm3 Dutch driving licence category A and B Jersey All categories Man All categories Monaco All categories North Ireland All categories Singapore Class 2 Class 3

 Motor cycle with more than 400 cm3 Passenger car